 To arrange a time to talk, simply call (844) 547-5688 or (501) 320-7270 to contact the Psych TLC Call Center.
 One of our expert MHPs will obtain basic information from your about the child and/or your referral needs.
 Or, if you need diagnostic or treatment advice about a specific child, the MHP will schedule a convenient time for a child and adolescent psychiatrist to call you back, usually within 15 minutes to one hour.

 Hands-on coaching and training: This “Patient-Centered Mental Health in Pediatric Primary Care (PPP) Program” workshop is funded by a grant from The Arkansas Department of Human Services (DHS), and supported by DHS; UAMS Psychiatric Research Institute; and, Arkansas Children’s Hospital.
 It will be delivered by Arkansas’ own expert pediatricians and child psychiatrists, and is available at no cost to all Arkansas PCPs.
 Training slots are limited, and it is “first come, first served.”
 The training begins with an intensive hands-on, skills-focused 3 day practicum, followed by 12 weekly 1-hour small group conference calls where practitioners take turns presenting their own challenging cases.
 These 12 calls are scheduled at convenient times for busy practitioners — in the early morning, at lunch time, or at the end of the day.

-CME Accreditation: The University of Arkansas for Medical Sciences (UAMS) Office of Continuing Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+In support of improving patient care, University of Arkansas for Medical Sciences is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Credits available as follows: Live on-site three-day training 16.25; 1 hour group conference calls totaling 12.